 We will endanger our health, life, or someone else's life to get our media fix.
+We may drive while sending text messages, overeat while bingeing on TV, or deprive ourselves of sleep while using all forms of media.

 8. Time irreverence